 This time we were able to get our entire bodies in the water, and it felt great.

 We relaxed in the piping hot bath for the maximum allowed time of 4 minutes, before heading to the cold sea again.
 This routine was completed three times and is said to cure ailments such as rheumatism, arthritis, sciatica, neuralgia, skin diseases, kidney and gall gravel and gynecological issues.

 Whether or not it cured anything I’m not sure, but it was an experience we won’t forget.

-From historical sites and natural wonders to pretty villages and lovely beaches, we had really been enjoying our stay on Lesvos Island.
+From historical sites and natural wonders to pretty villages and lovely beaches, we had really been enjoying our stay on Lesvos Greece.
 Rather than continue our enjoyment from land, we decided it was time to explore the royal blue sea – both on, and under.

 Lesvos is a volcanic island, and earthquakes and volcanic activity have shaped the land.
 From the strange rocky mound that sits the Glykfylousa Panagia church in Petra, to the forest which was covered in lava 20 million years ago, resulting in petrified trees today.

 Not only was the topography above water filled with rocky mountains and unique volcanic formations, but the same went for below the water’s surface.

 Nick has been a scuba diver since 2008 when he got his PADI certification on Koh Tao, Thailand and has dove all around the world.
 But even though we’d been to Greece in the past, he hadn’t been diving in this country yet!

 There’s a really cool arrangement on Lesvos Island between these two companies.
 You can combine sailing with many other adventures, such as hiking, biking, or scuba diving.